ZBT-Tools/HT-PEM-Stack-Model/README.md

 - Matplotlib 2.2.2

 # Usage
+Download the repository and execute
+> `python -m pemfc.main_app`

+for the CLI app, or

+> `python -m pemfc.gui_app`

-Download the repository and execute the pemfc/main_app.py (pure cli program) or the pemfc/gui_app.py (GUI program) file with your Python interpreter.
+for the GUI app from repository folder with your Python interpreter.
 Input parameters can be adjusted via GUI or in  the corresponding files in the pemfc/settings folder.
-At the end of a simulation run, a folder called "output" will be created, which contains the results in various data files and plots.
+If not otherwise specified, a folder called "output" will be created at the end of a simulation run, which contains the results in various data files and plots.

 # References:
 Stack discretization, temperature coupling, reactant transport and membrane properties according to: